Cerebras/modelzoo/modelzoo/transformers/tf/gpt3/README.md

 ### Input pipeline with sharding

 In addition, the above-created TFRecords are used by the `GptTfRecordsProcessor` class to create a sharded dataset, using the `shard_dataset.py` utility.
 This allows multiple workers to stream data at once without repeating samples.
-For a detailed explanation of sharding, see <a href="https://docs.cerebras.net/en/latest/tensorflow-docs/preparing-tf-input/sharding-for-cs.html" class="external-link">Sharding For the Cerebras System</a>.

 ## How to run